How to Secure Home Windows

 Awning Windows:

-Slider Windows: are windows encased in their own frame.
-They slide open horizontally left or right on tracks within a bigger frame that holds them in place.
-Often there is a ‘static’ window which doesn’t move.
+Sliding windows slide open horizontally left or right on tracks within a bigger frame that holds them in place.
+Often there is a ‘static’ window that doesn’t move.
 Many homes have glass patio doors, which in essence can be considered a very large slider window.

 Use of Window Security Film